 When the two markets are coupled and CZC is allocated, TSO A will be able to procure part of its balancing capacity in the area of TSO B. As a result, the price of the last accepted bid of TSO A will decrease and that of TSO B will increase.
-Figure 8 shows the situation where available CZC is not enough to reach full price convergence; consumer surplus for TSO A will decrease, whereas consumer surplus for TSO B will increase.
-A part of the procurement costs of TSO A in the isolated situation is now used to procure cheaper balancing capacity in market B. As is shown on the left hand side of Figure 8 the difference in welfare is the area (yellow) below the supply curve of area A, above the shifted supply curve of area B (dashed blue line) and between the supply clearing volume in the coupled situation.
+Figure 8Figure 8 shows the situation where available CZC is not enough to reach full price convergence; consumer surplus for TSO A will decrease, whereas consumer surplus for TSO B will increase.
+A part of the procurement costs of TSO A in the isolated situation is now used to procure cheaper balancing capacity in market B. As is shown on the left hand side of Figure 8Figure 8 the difference in welfare is the area (yellow) below the supply curve of area A, above the shifted supply curve of area B (dashed blue line) and between the supply clearing volume in the coupled situation and the original demand A. This is the market value of the allocated CZC in this particular situation.
 To derive the marginal market value these results must be compared to incremental changes of CZC, i.e. for each additional MW of CZC allocated to the balancing capacity market.